-Films Dates available Class discussion Film 1 : Séraphine 1 September - 2 October Week of 29 September 5 October - 6 November Week of 3 November Film 2 : Les Invasions barbares on your scheduled lab day
+Films Dates available Class discussion Film 1 : Séraphine 1 September - 30 September Week of 26 September Film 2 : Les invasions barbares 3 October - 4 November Week of 31 October on your scheduled lab day

 Lab Work:

 The role of the French Assistants is to help improve oral skills (comprehension and production) through a variety of activities around different material (audios, texts, videos, etc).
 The focus will be mostly on the development of oral fluency, with some focus on the acquisition of vocabulary as well as pronunciation.
 In order to optimize the time spent in class and to facilitate oral production in the target language, classes are divided in two groups.
 The Assistants also conduct the Final Oral Exam (10%) at the end of term.